-One pot, skillet or sheet pan cooked in means only one to clean up!
+One pot, skillet, or sheet pan means only one thing to clean up!
 There are literally hundreds of these recipes specifically because of our busy lives.
-Soups, pasta dishes, chili, skillet meals, sheet pan dinners… the possibilities are endless, delicious and as time-consuming as you’d like.
+Soups, pasta dishes, chili, skillet meals, sheet pan dinners… the possibilities are endless, delicious, and as time-consuming as you’d like.

 6. Clean out the fridge

-Leftovers from all of the food you’ve made throughout the week not only provide you with a quick and easy meal, but it also saves you money.
+Leftovers from all the food you’ve made throughout the week not only provide you with a quick and easy meal but also saves you money.
 Everyone can have a second helping of their favorite food from the past week while using up those one-serving leftovers you may otherwise have to throw away.
 It’s kind of like feeding your family with minimal effort, for free!

 7. Quick from the store

-There are those times that we don’t have leftovers in the fridge.
+There are those times when we don’t have leftovers in the fridge.
 Nor do we have the energy to cook something even quick.
 If you’re going to pick something up, why not pick it up from the grocery store?
 Most stores now have ‘grab and go’ entrées, salad and hot bars, deli options, etc. And with the budget in mind, being at the store gives you so many more healthy possibilities than a restaurant.
-Try a rotisserie chicken with a salad kit and steamable garden medley.
+Try a rotisserie chicken with a salad kit and a steamable bag of green beans.

 8. Meal prep